deltachat/deltachat-pages/en/imprint.md

 # Imprint

-Delta.Chat is an open source community project.
-Responsible for the content of these pages is:
+Delta Chat is an [open source community project](https://github.com/deltachat).
+Responsible for the content of our websites is:

-    Merlinux GmbH
+    merlinux GmbH
     Reichsgrafenstr.
 20
     79102 Freiburg, Germany